igooor-bb/SmartAccess/README.md

 brew install swig
 ```

-Change SWIG and clang environment variables during `pip install` so that `m2crypto` will get all OpenSSL requirements:
+Change SWIG and clang environment variables during `poetry install` so that `m2crypto` will get all OpenSSL requirements:

 ```
 env LDFLAGS="-L$(brew --prefix openssl)/lib" \
 CFLAGS="-I$(brew --prefix openssl)/include" \
 SWIG_FEATURES="-cpperraswarn -includeall -I$(brew --prefix openssl)/include" \
-pip install m2crypto
+poetry install
 ```

 At this point `m2crypto` is installed, you can continue to explore the project.